AlexL-crafter/XpressKeys/readme.md

 NOTE: you will need three png images for the button, with up/over/down states, place them inside the "images" folder, and properly add their filenames to the command line.
 (in this case; `"bt_foo_up.png","bt_foo_on.png","bt_foo_dn.png"`)

-"xpresskeys_keyboard_vars.txt" file has all the codes used for the virtual keyboard.
+`xpresskeys_keyboard_vars.txt` - Has all the codes used for the virtual keyboard.

 # Changelog